A Garden of Roses

 which when translated into English means:

-“When the sky will split asunder and will glow like the red rose”[1], or
+“When the sky will split asunder and will glow like the red rose”[1]

 The general consensus by religious scholars was that this verse signified the end of the world, when the sky will split into two and turn red.
 However, recently there are many scholars that now look to this verse as evidence of the accuracy of the Quran, as this description fits perfectly with the discovery of a red rose shape in the Rosette Nebula, identified as cluster NGC2244, which was photographed by the Chandra X Observatory mission by NASA in 1999-2000.

-This giant rose that we will create down on Earth which will glow red in the dark can be interpreted as mirroring the Rosette Nebula high above in the heavens, which burns crimson red like a rose.
+This blooming rose that we will create down on Earth will glow red as mirroring the Rosette Nebula high above in the heavens, which burns crimson red like a rose.
 The clouds of gas in the nebula that are made from stars is the same matter that we, human beings are made of – most of the elements of our human bodies were formed in stars over the course of billions of years and multiple star lifetimes.